solidusio/solidus_stripe/README.md

 If you're using a custom frontend you'll need to adjust the code copied to your application by the installation generator.
 Given frontend choices can vary wildly, we can't provide a one-size-fits-all solution, but we are providing this simple integration with `solidus_starter_frontend` as a reference implementation.
 The amount of code is intentionally kept to a minimum, so you can easily adapt it to your needs.

+## Caveats

+### Authorization and capture and checkout finalization

+Stripe supports two different flows for payments: [authorization and capture](https://stripe.com/docs/payments/capture-later) and immediate payment.

+Both flows are supported by this extension, but you should be aware that they will happen before the order finalization, just before the final confirmation.
+At that moment if the payment method of choice will require additional authentication (e.g. 3D Secure) the extra authentication will be shown to the user.

 ### Upgrading from v4

 This extension is a complete rewrite of the previous version, and it's not generally compatible with v4.